Introduction

 Can orchids change colour naturally?

-Which colours of orchids are the rarest?
+What colours of orchids are rare?